-2.1 In the event of the employee wishing to appeal against dismissal, written notice of the appeal, together with the grounds upon which the appeal is based, should be communicated to the Clerk to the Governing Body within five working days of the date of the letter confirming the dismissal.

-2.2 The appeal shall be heard by the Staff Appeals Committee of the Governing Body within ten working days wherever possible.
-This Committee shall normally consist of three members of the Governing Body and, in any case, of no fewer members than the Staff Dismissal Committee.
-Governors involved in the Staff Dismissal Committee must not be involved in any appeal against the decision of the Staff Dismissal Committee.
+- 2.1 In the event the employee wishes to appeal against the dismissal decision, written notice of the appeal, together with the grounds upon which the appeal is based, should be communicated to the Clerk to the Governing Body within five working days (excluding school closure periods) of the date of the letter confirming the dismissal. - 2.2 The appeal shall be heard by the Appeals Committee of the Governing Body within ten working days (excluding school closure periods) wherever possible.
+This Committee shall normally consist of three members of the Governing Body and, in any case, of no fewer members than the Dismissing Committee.
+Governors involved in the Dismissal must not be involved in any appeal.

-2.3 At least ten working days' notice of the date and place of the hearing will be given to the employee, who may be accompanied by his/her trade union/professional association representative or a work colleague.

-2.4 The process to be followed at an Appeal Hearing should be the same as for the Staff Dismissal Committee.

-2.5 The Staff Appeals Committee may decide to:

-Uphold the dismissal of the employee

-Reinstate the employee with recommendations as appropriate.

-2.6 The decision of the Appeals Committee shall be confirmed in writing to the employee within five working days.
+- 2.3 At least ten working days' notice (excluding school closure periods) of the date and place of the hearing will be given to the employee, who may be accompanied by their Trade Union representative or a work colleague. - 2.4 The process to be followed at an Appeal Hearing should be the same as Dismissal Hearing. - 2.5 The Appeals Committee may decide to: - Uphold the dismissal of the employee - Reinstate the employee with recommendations as appropriate. • - The decision of the Appeals Committee shall be confirmed in writing to the employee 2.6 within five working days (excluding school closure periods).
 There is no further internal right of appeal.

+APPENDIX 2

-APPENDIX TWO - Reasonable Adjustments Under The Equality Act 2010
+Reasonable Adjustments Under The Equality Act 2010